CartoDB/documentation/app/content/analytics-toolbox-bigquery/sql-reference/data.md

 **Description**

-This procedure enriches a query containing grid cell indices of one of the supported types (h3, quadbin, s2, geohash) with data from the Data Observatory.
+This procedure enriches a query containing grid cell indices of one of the supported types (h3, quadbin) with data from the Data Observatory.
 The user must be subscribed to all the Data Observatory datasets involved in the enrichment.
+The cells are identified by their indices and all must have the same resolution.

 As a result of this process, each input grid cell will be enriched with the data of the Data Observatory datasets that spatially intersect it.
 The variable values corresponding to all intersecting Data Observatory features for a given input cell will be returned in an ARRAY column.
 When variables come from multiple Data Observatory geographies, one ARRAY column will be included for each source cell.
 Data Observatory geography slugs are used for the names of these columns.
 Each array contains STRUCTs with one field for each variable (named after the variable slug) and additional measure fields `intersection`, `total`, `dimension`.
 See the output information for more details.

+If the enrich data is indexed by an h3 or quadbin grid compatible with the input (same grid type and equal or greater resolution), then the enrichment will be performed much more efficiently by matching the index values rather than intersecting associated GEOGRAPHY elements.

-If the enrichment of an input table wants to be repeated, please notice that dropping the added columns will generate problems in consecutive enrichments as Bigquery saves those columns during 7 days for time travel purposes.
+If the enrichment of an input table is to be repeated, please notice that dropping the added columns will generate problems in consecutive enrichments as Bigquery saves those columns during 7 days for time travel purposes.
 We recommend storing the original table columns in a temporal table, dropping the input table and then recreating the input table from the temporal table.

 **Input parameters**

-* `grid_type`: `STRING` Type of grid: "h3", "quadbind", "s2" or "geohash".
+* `grid_type`: `STRING` Type of grid: "h3" or "quadbind".
-* `input_query`: `STRING` query to be enriched (Standard SQL); this query must produce valid grid indices for the selected grid type in a column of the proper type (STRING for h3 or geohash, and INT64 for quadbin or s2).
+* `input_query`: `STRING` query to be enriched (Standard SQL); this query must produce valid grid indices for the selected grid type in a column of the proper type (STRING for h3, and INT64 for quadbin).
 It can include additional columns with data associated with the grid cells that will be preserved.
 A qualified table name can be given as well, e.g. `'project-id.dataset-id.table-name'`.
 * `input_index_column`: `STRING` name of a column in the query that contains the grid indices.
 * `variables`: `ARRAY<STRING>`.
 Variables of the Data Observatory that will be used to enrich the input polygons.
 For each variable, its slug must be provided.
 The catalog procedure [`DATAOBS_SUBSCRIPTION_VARIABLES`](#dataobs_subscription_variables) can be used to find available variables and their slugs and default aggregation.
 * `filters` `ARRAY<STRUCT<dataset STRING, expression STRING>>`.
 Filters to be applied to the Data Observatory datasets used in the enrichment can be passed here.
 Each filter is applied to the Data Observatory dataset or geography, identified by its corresponding _slug_, passed in the `dataset` field of the structure.
 The second field of the structure, `expression`, is an SQL expression that will be inserted in a `WHERE` clause and that can reference any column of the dataset or geography table.
 Please note that column _names_ (not slugs) should be applied here.
 The catalog procedures [`DATAOBS_SUBSCRIPTIONS`](#dataobs_subscriptions) and [`DATAOBS_SUBSCRIPTION_VARIABLES`](#dataobs_subscription_variables) can be used to find both the column names and the corresponding table slugs.
 * `output`: `ARRAY<STRING>`|`NULL` containing the name of an output table to store the results and optionally an SQL clause that can be used to partition it.
 The name of the output table should include project and dataset, e.g. ``['project-id.dataset-id.table-name']`` or ``['project-id.dataset-id.table-name', 'PARTITION BY number']``.
 If `NULL` the enrichment result is returned.
-When the output table is the same than then input, the input table will be enriched in place.
+When the output table is the same than the input, the input table will be enriched in place.
 * `source`: `STRING` name of the location where the Data Observatory subscriptions of the user are stored, in `'project-id.dataset-id'` format.
 If only the `'dataset-id'` is included, it uses the project `'carto-data'` by default.

 **Output**

 The output table will contain all the input columns provided in the `input_query` and one extra ARRAY column for each Data Observatory geography containing enrichment variables, named after their corresponding geography slug.
 The array contains STRUCTs with one field for each variable, using the variable slug as the field name.
-Additional fields will be included with information about the intersection of the grid cell and the Data Observatory geographies.
+Additional fields will be included with information about the intersection of the grid cell and the Data Observatory geographies unless the grid matching described above is performed.

 * `__carto_dimension` dimension of the Data Observatory geography: 2 for areas (polygons), 1 for lines, and 0 for points.
 * `__carto_intersection` area in square meters (for dimension = 2) or length in meters (for dimension = 1) of the intersection.
 * `__carto_total` area in square meters (for dimension = 2) or length in meters (for dimension = 1) of the Data Observatory feature.